VigneswarM/SoftwareMeasurement/README.md

 # SOEN6611 - Team E(Summer'19)
 # Software Measurement Project

-**The purpose of this project is to calculate the metrics for selected open source projects and find correlation between them.**
+**The purpose of this project is to calculate the metrics for selected open source projects and find a correlation between them.**

-## Professor : Jinqiu Yang
+## Professor: Jinqiu Yang

 ## Team Members